openedx/openedx-webhooks/docs/details.rst

   - If the user doesn't have a signed CLA, the bot adds a paragraph about needing to sign one.

-  - If the user has a signed CLA, the bot adds an invisible "ok to test" to get the tests started.

 - Other information:

   - The number of lines added and deleted in the pull request are recorded in